Free Belgian forces: No. 10 (Inter-Allied) Commando

 The British No. 10 Commando was made up of soldiers from across occupied Europe, organized by nationality in eight troops.
 No. 4 Troop, created in August 1942, was Belgian and was commanded by Captain Georges Danloy.
 The original volunteers spent nearly a year in training, before leaving for Italy to fight alongside the British Eighth Army during the battles around Sangro river in the winter of 1943.

 In 1944, the troop was sent to Yugoslavia, where it raided numerous Dalmatian islands held by the Germans.
-In the Autumn of 1944, the troop was part of Operation Infatuate to capture the island of Walcheren at the head of the Scheldt Estuary, alongside Free Norwegian, Free Dutch, Free French and British Commandos.
+In the autumn of 1944, the troop was part of Operation Infatuate to capture the island of Walcheren at the head of the Scheldt Estuary, alongside Free Norwegian, Free Dutch, Free French and British Commandos.
 The unit later moved into Germany.

 5th Special Air Service

 In 1942, 120 volunteers from the 2nd Fusilier Battalion were given parachute training and formed into a new unit, the Belgian Independent Parachute Company.
 The new unit was commanded by Commander Jean Thise, later replaced by Captain Edouard Blondeel.

-In February 1944, the company joined the élite British Special Air Service's SAS Brigade.
+In February 1944, the company joined the elite British Special Air Service's SAS Brigade.
 It was renamed the 5th SAS Regiment in March 1945, even though it was only battalion-strength.
 The 5th SAS were deployed on numerous missions behind enemy lines.
 In July 1944, the small groups from 5th SAS were dropped by parachute into northern France to perform reconnaissance and sabotage missions and to link up with the French Resistance.
 Amongst their missions was to harass the German retreat from the Falaise Gap.

 In August 1944, it was the first Allied unit to enter Belgium when it was deployed to the Ardennes and Limburg.
 The small team, mounted in armed Jeeps, managed to kill more than 300 German soldiers and destroy over 100 vehicles during the mission.
 Later, the unit fought in the Netherlands and also served as a reconnaissance unit in the Ardennes during the Battle of the Bulge in the winter of 1944.

 After the war it was sent to Germany to arrest leading Nazis, and was responsible for arresting Karl Doenitz, Alfred Rosenberg and Joachim von Ribbentrop as well as numerous others.